tardate/LittleArduinoProjects/README.md

 # 834 Little Electronic Art Projects

-> Latest addition :sparkles: [CD4028 Quad ExclusiveInterlock](./Electronics101/CD4028/QuadExclusiveInterlock) - Building a 4-pole exclusive interlock using the CD4028 BCD to Decimal decoder, with a simple relay switching demonstration.
+> Latest addition :sparkles: [CD4028 Quad Exclusive Interlock](./Electronics101/CD4028/QuadExclusiveInterlock) - Building a 4-pole exclusive interlock using the CD4028 BCD to Decimal decoder, with a simple LED switching demonstration.

 LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.